Table of Contents

-- Good at Initiating – Thane thrives when it comes to bringing the fight to the enemy.
-Valiant Charge allows him to suppress enemies in front of him, and knock them up at the end of its effect.
-Good Thane players can pick off high priority targets with Valiant Charge, followed up by Avalon’s Fury to continue the crowd control.
+- Good at Initiating – Thane excels at bringing the fight to the enemy.
+Valiant Charge allows him to suppress enemies in front of him and knock them up at the end of its effect.
+Good Thane players can pick off high priority targets with Valiant Charge and follow with Avalon’s Fury to continue the crowd control.

 - Excellent Crowd Control – Thane’s Valiant Charge and Avalon’s Fury are excellent abilities for providing crowd control during team fights.
 You can potentially knock up and stun most of the enemy team with a well-timed combo, leaving them susceptible to your team’s follow up damage.

-- Good Finisher – Thane’s King’s Glory is a great way to finish off opponents since it deals true damage and cannot be interrupted once it’s been cast.
-Usually, Thane players wait for the right moment to use King’s Glory to ensure their team wins clashes.
+- Good Finisher – Thane’s King’s Glory is a great way to finish off opponents as it deals true damage and cannot be interrupted.
+This is especially effective against low health enemies, dealing more damage and preventing their survival.

 - Ability Dependent – Thane needs to hit his intended targets with his abilities to maximize his contribution to team fights.
 His auto attacks lack impact, so he will be rather useless when all of his skills are on cooldown.

 - Team Dependent – Since Thane excels in creating team fights, he needs his team to follow up on his initiates.
-If he gets into the fray by himself, he’ll get focused fired and killed easily.
+He is very weak when alone, lacking the damage to really presure any opponents.

 Hero Basic Strategy

-- Start with Valiant Charge and use it whenever you see an opening to catch your lane opponent off guard.
+- Start with a level in Valiant Charge and use it whenever you see an opening to catch your lane opponent off guard.

-- Finally, whenever you can, level up King’s Glory since this is your combo ender that deals massive damage during clashes.
-This ability is especially dangerous against low health enemies.
+- Finally, whenever you can, level up King’s Glory.
+This ability can deal massive amounts of damage and is especially dangerous against low health enemies.

 - Team Fights: Thane is an excellent initiator thanks to his abilities.
-As Thane, your job is to bring the fight to the opposing team.
+Your job is to bring the fight to the opposing team.
 Lead in with Valiant Charge and hit as many opponents as possible.
 Follow up with Avalon’s Fury.
-Once your skills are on cooldown, continue wailing away at the enemy team until your abilities are ready again.
-Once you see one or more enemies who have less than 50% health, finish them off.
+If any enemies are low, follow up with King’s Glory to finish them off.
 Continue to control enemies with your abilities whenever possible, taking as much damage for the team as possible.

 Escaping the Battle